kevinkassimo/express-comment/lib/api.md

 app.use('/comment', bodyParser.urlencoded({ extended: true }), comment(drivers.mongo(mongoSettings), ecSettings));
 // If certain actions requires authentication, consider writing a simple middleware to check the username and (such as) JWT
-// If you want to forbid certain actions from the frontend (e.g. delete), learn about the Raw Query in '/lib/frontend/api.md' and write a middleware to check the parameter 'action' to disallow them.
+// If you want to forbid certain actions from the frontend (e.g. delete), learn about the Raw Query in README.md of express-comment-frontend and write a middleware to check the parameter 'action' to disallow them.

 app.get('/', (req, res, next) => {